rijff24/receiptAI/WINDOWS_INSTALL.md

    - `--collect-all scannerai` ensures the package data (OCR models, settings schema) ships with the EXE.
    - `--add-data` bundles the Streamlit entry script relative to the executable.

 3. The build artifacts land in `dist/ScannerAI/`. `ScannerAI.exe` can be double-clicked or distributed as-is.
 The first run may show a Windows SmartScreen prompt; code-signing is recommended for wider distribution (future enhancement).
+Tag alpha builds (e.g., `v0.1.0-local-alpha`) as **pre-releases** and upload the EXE to GitHub.

 4. (Optional) Wrap the `dist/ScannerAI` folder in an installer (e.g., WiX, Inno Setup) if you want a guided installation experience.